architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 }
 ```

-Note that when running locally, we provide some dummy set of credentials that the plugin could hard-code and check for when implementing the plugin [`sandbox.start`](#sandbox.start) method.
+Note that when running locally in [`sandbox`][sandbox], we provide some dummy set of credentials that the plugin could hard-code and check for when implementing the plugin [`sandbox.start`](#sandbox.start) method.
 Otherwise, when running in a pre-`deploy` context, we return CloudFormation JSON pointing to credentials the plugin could add to CloudFormation Resources when implementing the plugin [`package`](#package) method.

 The variables are namespaced on the [`@architect/functions`' `services()`][services] returned object under a property equalling the plugin name; check out the [`services`][services] documentation for more details.